UrbanInstitute/spark-social-science/README.md

 <ul>
 	<li>Replace the phrase 'your-bucket-name-goes-here' with the name of the bucket you created a minute ago for your bootstrap scripts.</li>
 	<li>Create a new S3 bucket for the logs from your clusters, and replace the phrase "logs-bucket-goes-here" with the name of your new bucket.</li>
 	<li>Change the CIDR IP to your organzation's or your personal computer's IP.
-This will only allow your organizatinor your computer to acces the ports you are opening for RStudio / Jupyter / Ganglia.
+This will only allow your organization or your computer to access the ports you are opening for RStudio / Jupyter / Ganglia.
 This is optional, but know that if you do not do this, <font3 color="red">anyone can access your cluster at these ports.</style></li>
 </ul>